starfive-tech/freelight-u-sdk/README.md

 	DDR clk 2133M,Version: 210302-5aea32f
 	0
 	xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-	xxxxxxxxxxxFLASH PROGRAMMINGxxxxxxxxx
+	xxxxxxxxxxxFLASH PROGRAMMINGxxxxxxxxxxxxxxx
 	xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 	0:update boot
-	1: quit
+	1:quit
 	select the function:

 Type **"0"**  to update the uboot file fw_payload.bin.out via Xmodem mode, and then Type **"1"** to exit Flash Programming.

-After you will see the information `Starlight #` when press the "f" button, select the installation path and install image.fit through TFTP:
+After that, you will see the information `Starlight #` when press the "f" button, select the installation path and install image.fit through TFTP:

 Step1: set enviroment parameter: